HuygensING/suriano/report/README_DATASOURCE.md

 [SurfDrive folder](https://surfdrive.surf.nl/files/index.php/s/L1bhixOQKMdXPjT).

-The dataset consists of source material and representations of the source in TEI and other formats, and informational files resulting from the conversions, showing some properties and statistics of the source material.
+The dataset consists of source material and representations of the source in TEI and other formats, and metadata and XML schemas.

 # Overview of the contents